Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Add hot pasta

-• Pour prepared Pecorino cream
+• Add the prepared Pecorino cream

-• Mantecate VIGOROUSLY 1-2 minutes
+• Mantecare VIGOROUSLY for 1-2 minutes

-• Add water if too thick (20-30ml at a time)
+• Add water if too thick — 20-30ml at a time

-• Continue until creamy, velvety
+• Continue until the pasta is creamy and velvety

 Pan OFF HEAT

-• Under 50°C = Pecorino doesn't melt (grainy)
+• Below 50°C = Pecorino won't melt (grainy result)

-• 55-60°C = PERFECT (creamy)
+• 55-60°C = PERFECT creamy emulsion

-• Over 70°C = Pecorino clumps (stringy, rubbery)
+• Over 70°C = proteins coagulate — rubbery clumps

-6. Plate
+6. Plate and Serve

 • Extra grated Pecorino on top (2-3 tablespoons)

-• Freshly ground black pepper abundantly
+• Freshly ground black pepper, generously

-• Serve IMMEDIATELY (cools in 60 seconds!)
+• Serve IMMEDIATELY — the cream sets in 60 seconds

 Presentation: